 Architecture, sculpture, and painting of the Baroque and Rococo periods.
 576. Arts of Native North America (3) Irregular Prerequisite: Upper division standing.
 Form and content of the arts of North American Indians viewed within a cultural context.
 Field trips.

-577. History of Architecture (3) Irregular

-Prerequisites: Art 157, 258, 259.
+577. History of Architecture (3) Irregular Prerequisites: Art 157, 258, 259.

 Architecture from primitive times to the present.
 581. History and Theory of Environmental Design (3) II Prerequisites: Art 258 and 259.
 Environmental arts in the 19th and 20th centuries.
 582. The Decorative Arts (3) Investigations into the arts of ceramics, enamelling, furniture, glass, jewelry, metalwork and textiles.
 Analyzing the aesthetic basis which determines their forms in various times and places.
 586. Art Practicum Seminar (3) Irregular Prerequisites: Twenty upper division units in art and concurrent assignment to student Discussion, readings, and research study related to art presentation strategies.
-590. Principles and Elements of Visual Aesthetic Organization (3) Irregular Prerequisites: Art 157; or Art 258 and 259.
+590. Principles and Elements of Visual Aesthetic Organization (3) Irregular Three hours.

+Prerequisites: Art 157; or Art 258 and 259.

-Visual aesthetic materials and the psychological principles involved in aesthetic ganization. organization.
+Visual aesthetic materials and the psychological principles involved in aesthetic organization.

 591. Gallery Exhibition Design (3) I, II

+Six hours.

 Prerequisite: Fifteen units of art.

-Fundamental art elements and principles applied to the theories and techniques of gallery hibition design. exhibition design.
+Fundamental art elements and principles applied to the theories and techniques of gallery exhibition design.

 592. Gallery Exhibition Design (3) I, II

 Six hours.

 Advanced problems in the theories and techniques of gallery exhibition design.
+593. History and Methodology of Art History (3) Prerequisites: Upper division standing; art history major or minor.
+Readings and discussions on the historiography of art and on modern methodologies for art historical research.
 596. Advanced Studies in Art and Art History (1-4) Prerequisites: Twelve units of art and art history and consent of instructor.
 Advanced topics in art and art history.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit six units.
-Maximum credit three units applicable to a master's degree.
+Maximum credit of six units of 596 applicable to a bachelor's degree.
+Maximum credit of three units of 596 applicable to a master's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 GRADUATE COURSES 600.
-Drawing (3) Prerequisite: Art 500.
+Drawing (3) Six hours.

 Projects synthesizing process and concept in visual field ordering.
-Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
-604. Painting (3) Prerequisites: Art 405, 504 and 506.
+Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

+604. Painting (3)

+Six hours.

+Prerequisites: Art 405, 504 and 506.

 Organization with visual subject matter.
+Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

+609. Printmaking (1-3)

+Two hours for each unit of credit.

-Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
-609. Printmaking (1-3) Advanced creative work in selected printmaking media based upon the analysis of the history and philosophies of printmaking from its inception through contemporary concepts.
-Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
-616. Sculpture (3) Six hours.
+Advanced creative work in selected printmaking media based upon the analysis of the history and philosophies of printmaking from its inception through contemporary concepts.
+Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

+616. Sculpture (3)

+Six hours.

 Aesthetic organization of selected subject matter in the media of sculpture.
-Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
+Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts

 623. Advanced Furniture Design (3)

 Six hours.